• Skip to main content

 JUMP TO RECIPE PIN SHARE

-These baked vegan apple cider donuts are easy-to-make and such an amazing treat to make in the fall!
-They are loaded with delicious warming spices and also nicely coated with a cinnamon sugary layer, although you can skip the sugar coat for a lower-in-sugar recipe.
-Also made dairy-free and without eggs.
+These baked vegan apple cider donuts are easy to make and an amazing treat in the fall!
+They are loaded with delicious warming spices and nicely coated with a cinnamon sugary layer.
+Completely dairy-free and made without eggs.

-Overhead view on a few vegan apple cider donuts on a plate.
+Vegan apple cider donuts covered with sugar on a white plate.

-Now that the fall is here to stay, then it's time to make some vegan apple cider donuts!
+With fall here, it's the perfect time to make easy vegan apple cider donuts!

 Hope you give them a try! ❤️

-• Healthier recipe: baking them in the oven instead of deep frying them will give you donuts that are as delicious, but much healthier!
-To boost their nutrient content even more, feel free to swap some of the flour for whole wheat flour (but no more than half the total amount) and you can skip the sugary coating as well.
+• Healthier recipe: baking apple cider donuts in the oven instead of deep frying them will give you donuts that are as delicious, but much healthier!
+And feel free to swap some of the white flour for whole wheat flour (but no more than half the total amount) and you can skip the sugary coating as well.

 • Easy and quick to make: these are not harder to prepare than making muffins.
 All you need is a donut pan!
 I used this donut pan from the brand Bellemain, which worked out well.
 And the donuts didn't stick at all!

-• Amazing classic fall treat: loaded with spices and make them during apple season using organic apple cider for best flavor.
+• Classic fall treat: loaded with spices and make them during apple season using apple cider for the best flavor.

 • Completely vegan (meaning also dairy-free + egg-free).